tailwarden/komiser/README.md

 ## Download

 You can run Komiser locally, as a Docker container or by running it inside a Kubernetes cluster.
-Below are the available downloads for the latest version of Komiser (3.0.0).
-Please [download](https://docs.komiser.io/docs/overview/introduction/getting-started?utm_source=github&utm_medium=social) the appropriate package for your operating system and architecture.
+Below are the available downloads for the latest version of Komiser.
+Please [download](https://docs.komiser.io/docs/introduction/getting-started?utm_source=github&utm_medium=social) the appropriate package for your operating system and architecture.

 ## Installation on AWS

 ### Connect Komiser CLI to your AWS account.
-* Connect a [local deployment](https://docs.komiser.io/docs/cloud-providers/aws#local-komiser-cli-single-account?utm_source=github&utm_medium=social) of Komiser CLI to you AWS account
+* Connect a [local deployment](https://docs.komiser.io/docs/cloud-providers/aws/#local-komiser-cli) of Komiser CLI to you AWS account

 ### Deploy Komiser to single account access EKS cluster (Helm chart)
-* If you want to connect a single AWS account follow the documentation [here](https://docs.komiser.io/docs/cloud-providers/aws#eks-installation-single-account?utm_source=github&utm_medium=social).
+* If you want to connect a single AWS account follow the documentation [here](https://docs.komiser.io/docs/cloud-providers/aws/#eks-installation-single-account).

 Watch the installation [video here](https://www.youtube.com/watch?v=4veDmJpui44&t)

 ### Deploy Komiser to a multi account access EKS cluster (Helm chart)
-* If you would like to connect various AWS accounts to a Komiser deployment in a Management EKS cluster, follow the steps [here](https://docs.komiser.io/docs/cloud-providers/aws#multiple-account-eks-helm-chart-installation?utm_source=github&utm_medium=social).
+* If you would like to connect various AWS accounts to a Komiser deployment in a Management EKS cluster, follow the steps [here](https://docs.komiser.io/docs/cloud-providers/aws/#multiple-account-eks-helm-chart-installation).

 ## Installation on Azure